 R.A.
 Dickey's unlikely emergence as a dominant National League pitcher is one of the feel-good stories of the 2012 season.
 Not many athletes hit their stride until their mid-30s but that's exactly what the knuckleball specialist has done.
 And while R.A.
-Dickey cards aren't likely to bring major riches, they have seen huge gains in recent months.
+Dickey cards have likely peaked in value, his story and continued success should still keep most of them out of the commons bins.

 Drafted by the Texas Rangers in 1996, Dickey spent the early part of his career as a reliever.
 Really, it is a wonder that his career lasted as long as it did as his stats don't show a strong pitcher.
 After bouncing through Texas, Seattle and Minnesota, Dickey found himself with the Mets in 2010 where he became a full-time starter.
 After a solid couple of years, Dickey established himself as one of the game's best in 2012.
 While he has been great all year, his back-to-back one-hitters in June elevated him from cult hero to baseball superstar.